dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 The goal of this project is to test that approach on some datasets with baseline results from academia to gain a better understanding of the problem and the build a baseline of code to iterate in future projects as our understanding grows and technology improves towards better solutions.

 A complete solution is not the only valuable outcome.
 Machine learning can still add a lot of value today.
 While complete grading may not be possible, automation of some of the answers allowing the grader to focus on a smaller subset could also be a win.
-This exercise may also help design short answer tests to make them easer to automatically grade.
+This exercise may also help design short answer tests to make them easier to automatically grade.
 For example, a recent paper recommended that it be used to supplement the quality, provide automation in some areas of grading and help target areas where more human involvement is needed. *1

 This project originated from my interest in both memory and how memory impacts learning.
 We employ two types of memory while learning: recognition and recall.
 A multiple-choice test involves a larger percentage of recognition since the correct answer is usually provided and can be recognized.
 Short answer questions on the other hand require a more intense form of memory where, given no recognition prompt, an answer must be recalled.